Blackpool Holiday flats

 Gorilla Mountain

-The award winning Gorilla mountain is not only the home to a group of 4 adult gorillas, Jitu, Miliki, Njema and Kena.
+The award winning Gorilla mountain is not only the home to a group of 4 adult gorillas, Bukavu, Miliki, Njema and Kena.
 They enjoy the freedom of an island to roam around on in search of food hidden by the keepers.

 Lemur Wood